mssonia/Getdata032CourseProject/CodeBook.md

 fBodyAccJerk.std.Y - The standard deviation calculated on the body linear acceleration which applied the Fast Fourier Transform (FFT) to time domain signal on the Y axis.

 fBodyAccJerk.std.Z - The standard deviation calculated on the body linear acceleration which applied the Fast Fourier Transform (FFT) to time domain signal on the Z axis.

+# Variables

+features - Stores value of each features read from features.txt file.

+mergedData - Stores data resulting from binding the rows of data stored in the test and train variables.
+Further procesing the mergedData yields data resulting from extracting onl the columns storing means and standard deviation data.

+testSubjects - Stores data read from the subject_test.txt file.

+testLabel - Stores data read from the y_test.txt file.

+testSet - Stores data read from the X_test.txt file.

+test - Stores data resulting from binding the columns of the data stored in the testSubjects, testLabel, and testSet variables.

+tidyDataSet - Stores data resulting from grouping by Subject and Activity and storing the mean of each groups data by column.

+trainSubjects - Stores data read from the subject_train.txt file.

+trainLabel - Stores data read from the y_train.txt file.

+trainSet - Stores data read from the X_train.txt file.

+train - Stored data resulting from binding the columns of the data stored in the trainSubjects, trainLabel, and trainSet variables.